Ahmed Yehia

-Ahmed Yehia Abdelghani Mohamed (احمد يحيى; born 15 August 1988) is an Egyptian footballer who plays as a goalkeeper for Modern Future FC.
+Ahmed Yehia Abdelghani Mohamed (احمد يحيى; born 15 August 1988) is an Egyptian footballer who played as a goalkeeper for Modern Future FC.
+He retired after an incident where fans of Modern Future FC booed him until he left the pitch.

 Career

 Yehia played for Egyptian side Smouha SC.
 He was awarded Best Goalkeeper in the Abu Raida tournament while playing for the club.
 He played for them in the CAF Champions League.
 He also helped them achieve second place in the league and achieve second place in the 2014 Egypt Cup and 2018 Egypt Cup.
 In 2018, he signed for Egyptian side El Entag El Harby SC.
 On 2 April 2019, he debuted for the club during a 0–1 loss to ENPPI SC.
 He suffered relegation while playing for the club.
 In 2021, he signed for Egyptian side Al Ittihad Alexandria Club.
 On 14 February 2022, he debuted for the club during a 1–1 draw with El Sharkia SC.
 In 2022, he signed for Egyptian side Modern Future FC.
 On 6 June 2023, he debuted for the club during a 1–0 win over ENPPI SC.